Ask. Learn. Improve

 • Enterprise security and compliance frameworks

-For pure knowledge management, Copilot is a document creation and summarization tool, not a systematic knowledge retrieval system.
+For pure knowledge management, Copilot works as a document creation and summarization tool, not as a systematic knowledge retrieval system.
 It won't detect that your nursing policy contradicts your pharmacy policy.
 It won't tell you that a document hasn't been updated since 2021.
-It answers questions from available documents without evaluating whether those documents are current, authoritative, or consistent.

 Glean